 Now suppose the company makes a sales of 10,00,000

 This means you will be paying Rs 100 for every rupee of sales that a company makes if you wish to buy the company for merger or acquisition.

 Nowadays we don’t have to calculate the market cap to sales ratio on our own.
 StockEdge gives us the ratio of the last five years of any company listed on the stock exchange.
 We can look at and compare the market cap to sales ratio of any company and filter out stocks accordingly.

-Suppose we want to look at a market cap to sales ratio of Supreme Industries Ltd. For the last 5 years in the Fundamental tab of Supreme Industries Ltd, click on the fundamentals tab, we will get the Ratios tab.
-Then in the Ratios tab click on the Valuation Ratios, we will get the market cap to sales ratio of Supreme Industries Ltd.
+Suppose we want to look at the market cap to sales ratio of Supreme Industries Ltd. For the last 5 years in the Fundamental tab of Supreme Industries Ltd, click on the fundamentals tab, and we will get the Ratios tab.
+Then in the Ratios tab click on the Valuation Ratios, and we will get the market cap to sales ratio of Supreme Industries Ltd.

 Haven’t subscribed to StockEdge yet?
 So what are you waiting for, subscribe immediately to use this free feature?
 We also have paid featured scans based on Valuations, with the help of these ready-made scans you can with a click of a button filter out good companies.
 These scans are part of the premium offerings of the StockEdge app.